DafetiteOgaga/custom_commands/.more/commands.md

    * pushfile command - similar to "push" command but it stages and commits files individually then updates the remote.
 To skip a file from being staged and committed type "pass".<br>
    Note: you can set and remove "Update README.md" as your default commit message for all README.md files
    * pullFromMain - this command pulls (rebase) changes from main/master branch and plays it in from of the changes from main/master into the current branch the
-   * pullFromMain - this command logs the changes made to the main/master branch as compared to the current local branch"
+   * showDiffOnMain - this command logs the changes made to the main/master branch as compared to the current local branch
    * pushall command - similar to "push" command but it stages and commits all changes in the working in one operation
    * createRepo command - creates a github repository right from the command line without having to enter your details everytime
    * cloneRepo command - displays the list of repositories and clone them from any account right from the command line.
 Collaboration has never been more interesting!